 Your computer had no sound.
-When you checked in Device Manager, you found the entry for Realtek audio driver was missing.
-What to do to fix the issue?
+When you troubleshoot the problem, you find the entry for Realtek audio driver not showing up in Device Manager.
+What to do to fix the problem?
 Not to worry.
 You can easily fix the issue with the following methods.

 Try these methods

 Method 1: Update the Realtek audio driver